marain-dotnet/Marain.Instance/docs/adr/0006-process-for-onboarding-new-tenants.md

        +-> FOOBAR
 ```

-Next, the Workflow service continues its enrollment process by enrolling the new WORKFLOW+Litware tenant in its other dependency, FooBar.
+Next, we continue the Workflow enrollment for the Litware tenant by enrolling the new WORKFLOW+Litware tenant for Workflow's other dependency, FooBar.
 As with the Operations service enrolling OPERATIONS+WORKFLOW+Litware with FooBar, this does not result in any further tenants being created, just the FooBar config being attached to WORKFLOW+Litware:

 ```
 Root tenant